davidralphlewis/binaryephemera/_notes/Don't Focus on Marketing.md

 permalink: /no-marketing
 ---

-When you start [[keeping-a-blog]] you will find hundreds of articles that say how to optimise SEO or reach the widest audience.
+When you start [[Blogging]] you will find hundreds of articles that say how to optimise SEO or reach the widest audience.
 Ignore them.

 Focus instead on writing. [[Focus on Process not the end goal]] Learn and develop as an artist, make connections with cool people and [[share-your-work]].